-The Department of Criminology and Criminal Justice offers a Master of Arts degree and a Doctoral degree.
+The Criminology and Criminal Justice program offers a Master of Arts degree and a Doctoral degree.
 The graduate programs prepare students for advanced positions throughout criminal justice and the M.A provides the foundation for students who intend to continue with the

 assistantshipsthere is an expectation of research and teaching assistancewithin the department.

-- The Graduate Degrees in Criminology and Criminal Justice provide students with numerous opportunities to advance their education, professional experiences, and scholarly accomplishments.
+- Graduate degrees in Criminology and Criminal Justice provide students with numerous opportunities to advance their education, professional experiences, and scholarly accomplishments.

 - Graduate students work on a variety of research projects, including grants from federal and state agencies, and private foundations.
 Students frequently present original and faculty-sponsored research at professional meetings and before community organizations.